Posted on

 The Basket Tree

 One of the oldest crafts in Native American culture is basket making.
-The tribes in the northeast make baskets out of many materials including birch bark, split wood of ash trees and sweet grass, the strongest being those made from the wood of brown or black ash trees, known as basket trees.
+The communities in the northeast make baskets out of many materials including birch bark, split wood of ash trees and sweet grass.
+The strongest being those made from the wood of brown or black ash trees, known as basket trees.

-These slow growing trees are found along streams and in bogs and swaps only in the Northeastern United States and Southeastern Canada.
+These slow-growing trees grow along streams and in bogs and swamps, but only in the Northeastern United States and Southeastern Canada.
 The wet landscapes they grow in produce more flexible strands good for weaving.

 Continue reading The Basket Tree – Making Ash Baskets